Cubic Polynomials and Sums of Two Squares: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Igor Shparlinski for pointing out a result by Kronecker, which states that if a monic irreducible polynomial has all its roots on the unit circle then it is a cyclotomic polynomial.
-This research was supported by the Australian Government Research Training Program (RTP) Scholarship and a top-up scholarship from the University of New South Wales, both of which were instrumental in this work.
+The author expresses their gratitude to Igor Shparlinski for pointing out a relevant result by Kronecker: if a monic irreducible polynomial has all its roots on the unit circle, it is a cyclotomic polynomial.
+The author also thanks an anonymous referee for their careful reading and for identifying a flaw in a previous iteration of the manuscript.
+This research was generously supported by the Australian Government Research Training Program (RTP) Scholarship and a top-up scholarship from the University of New South Wales.